1. What's the

 |

-11. How long does the search
+How long does

-process take? |
+the search process take? |

-The National Grid & Cadent engineers
+The National Grid Electricity Transmission,

-constraints.
-Postal requests will definitely take
+Postal requests will take longer due to the postal

-longer due to the postal time as well as the manual
+time as well as the manual data input/output stages

-data input/output stages required.
-For this reason,
+required.
+For this reason, we highly recommend

-In order to ensure no delays, please ensure your plan
+submitting online.
+In order to ensure no

-is clearly marked with the property boundary, readable
+with the property boundary, readable roadnames where

-roadnames where possible and a comprehensive address,
+possible and a comprehensive address, ideally with

-ideally with Easting and Northing Grid References.
+Easting and Northing Grid References.

 Expediting Requests: